Sinux1/CILISP/README.md

 ```
 ---
----

-- When input is read from file, the outputs are printed to console, but the string representation of the original instruction are not.
-I tried to add a few lines of code to main in `ciLisp.l` but it didn't work.
-I suspect reading from the input stream prior to the call to yyparse() will be a problem, but I couldn't seem to get even that far.
 ## Task 2
 ### Run 1: valid input
 Input in `/inputs/input2.txt` was collected from Task 1 example sample runs and includes other expressions to test various